Predicate transformer semantics: Goto statement

-For goto L execution transfers control to label L at which the weakest precondition has to hold.
+For goto L execution transfers control to label L at which the weakest precondition must hold.
 The way that wpL is referred to in the rule should not be taken as a big surprise.
-It is just $wp(L:S, Q)$ for some Q computed to that point.
+It is only $wp(L:S, Q)$ for some Q computed to that point.
 This is like any wp rules, using constituent statements to give wp definitions, even though goto L appears a primitive.
 The rule does not require the uniqueness for locations where wpL holds within a program, so theoretically it allows the same label to appear in multiple locations as long as the weakest precondition at each location is the same wpL.
 The goto statement can jump to any of such locations.
 This actually justifies that we could place the same labels at the same location multiple times, as $S(L:L: S1)$, which is the same as $S(L: S1)$.
 Also, it does not imply any scoping rule, thus allowing a jump into a loop body, for example.
 Let us calculate wp of the following program S, which has a jump into the loop body.